wmhilton-stoplight/platform-docs/6.-migrations/next.md

 - **Members** - the roles and permission system is slightly different in Stoplight Platform (see FAQ below), so Stoplight won't be able to migrate your teammates.
 You can [configure an allowed email domain](../2.-workspaces/allowed-email-domains.md) so your teammates can automatically join your workspace or [invite them manually by email](../2.-workspaces/d.inviting-your-team.md).
 - **Teams** - Stoplight is currently developing [Groups](https://roadmap.stoplight.io/c/137-workspace-groups) functionality.
 - **Multiple Hubs** - Only one Hub will be migrated per project.
 The migration tool will try to find a published `main.hub` file or the most recently published Hub file.
 If there are no published Hubs, the most recently edited Hub will be chosen.
 If you have multiple Hubs in a NEXT project and want them all migrated, you will need to move each Hub into its own NEXT project.
-- **Hub Layout** - Stoplight Platform's documentation layout is completely driven by the sidebar, so the Hub's header and footer items will not be migrated.
+- **Hub Layout** - Stoplight Platform's documentation layout is completely driven by the sidebar, so the Hub's header and footer items won't be migrated.
 However, the migration tool will transform all of the Hub's pages and routes into markdown files, while keeping them in the same order in the sidebar as the Hub's table of contents.
 Once migrated, you will be able to [customize the sidebar](../4.-documentation/Sidebar/a.customize-sidebar.md).
 - **Hosted docs** - Stoplight won't be able to migrate your hosted documentation settings, such as themes, [custom domains](../2.-workspaces/j.custom-domains.md), [authentication](../2.-workspaces/e.configuring-authentication.md), and [analytics](../4.-documentation/e.configure-analytics.md).
 You will need to reconfigure these in your new Workspace's settings.
-- **HTML, CSS and JS** - Stoplight Platform does not support HTML, CSS or JS.
+- **HTML, CSS and JS** - Stoplight Platform doesn't support HTML, CSS or JS.
 If you need a fully customizable documentation, take a look at our open source tool [Elements](https://stoplight.io/open-source/elements/) to embed your API reference documentation into a custom developer portal.
-- **Scenarios** - Stoplight Platform does not support Scenarios.
+- **Scenarios** - Stoplight Platform doesn't support Scenarios.
 If you need contract testing, take a look at our open source tool [Prism](https://stoplight.io/open-source/prism/), and its built-in [Validation Proxy](https://meta.stoplight.io/docs/prism/ZG9jOjk3-validation-proxy).

 ### Stoplight Platform vs Stoplight NEXT

-While the new Stoplight Platform includes a lot of new functionality, there are some features from NEXT that have not yet made their way over.
-We are taking this opportunity to re-imagine and improve the functionality listed below, and will be rolling it out through the rest of the year.
+While the new Stoplight Platform includes a lot of new functionality, there are some features from NEXT that haven't yet made their way over.
+We're taking this opportunity to re-imagine and improve the functionality listed below, and will be rolling it out through the rest of the year.

 Each feature is linked to a card on our public roadmap, and we encourage you to follow the features relevant to you - we'll notify you as each is released.